fusion809/fusion809.github.io-old/_posts/PMS/ebuild-writing.md

 if this command returns errors I go back to the ebuild and look for any errors I may have made, whilst simultaneously looking at the error message I received from `ebuild`.

 ### Testing ebuilds
 Usually the way I test out ebuilds is I enter a Sabayon chroot on my PC, build a binary package from the ebuild and if the package is usable from the command-line I install it on the chroot and test it out.
-To create a Sabayon chroot I run:
+To create a Sabayon chroot at `/root2` I run:
 {% include_relative PMS/sabayon-chroot.html %}
 while to change into this chroot I run:
 {% include_relative PMS/sabayon-enter-chroot.html %}
-When I reboot after setting up a chroot (regardless of its operating system) I find that it is then broken and will not work.
+When I reboot after setting up a chroot (regardless of its operating system, I have created both Gentoo and Sabayon chroots on my Sabayon machine) I find that it is then broken and will not work.
 To fix this I run this script:
 {% include_relative PMS/sabayon-chroot-res.html %}
-while if after rebooting I decide I no longer want to use the chroot I run this to free up memory:
+while if after rebooting I decide I no longer want to use the chroot I run this to free up memory (as otherwise quite often I will find I do not have enough free RAM to even use Bash or Google Chrome):
 {% include_relative PMS/sabayon-chroot-umount.html %}
+Other methods for testing ebuilds out do exist, but in my experience they are very tedious and can be quite wasteful (in terms of the bandwidth they chew up).
+One such method I have tried (and do not intend to use again, due to these limitations) is using Docker, for details on this method see [Ettore Di Giacinto (mudler)'s Blog Post](http://blog.mudler.pm/2015/11/part-1-building-gentoo-and-sabayon.html).
+Another method, that provides one the ability to perform more extensive tests than building and installing in a chroot, is to build and install the package on a Sabayon Linux Virtual Machine (VM).
+I have used this method a few times, usually when the package in question is graphical, instead of textual (e.g., my Enlightenment 20 and Moksha ebuilds), which means that I cannot test it out properly in a chroot.
 {% endcapture %}
 {{ my_capture1 | markdownify }}